 AMY GOODMAN: Can you talk about Governor Huckabee?

 MURRAY WAAS: Yeah.
 I had done a piece a few years back about Governor Huckabee.
 He had lobbied his parole board or pressured his parole board to release a convicted rapist, and originally he had decided he was going to pardon this guy, but the public outcry was so great that he had to kind of back off.
 So he still wanted him — he still thought the guy was deserving of leaving jail.
-And so, to kind of take his —- to make sure his fingerprints weren’t on the act or to not take the heat for the pardon, he went and he lobbied one-on-one or in groups their parole board members -—
+And so, to kind of take his —- to make sure his fingerprints weren’t on the act or to not take the heat for the pardon, he went and he lobbied one on one or in groups their parole board members -—

 AMY GOODMAN: To free Wayne Dumont.

 MURRAY WAAS: — to instead free this guy, Wayne Dumont, who then, shortly thereafter, after he was let out of prison, just in the most violent rape and the most violent murders, just raped and murdered two young women.
-I believe one was nineteen, and one was twenty-three.
+I believe one was 19, and one was 23.
 And he, Governor Huckabee, refuses to talk about his reasons for the pardon.
 He refuses to answer specific questions.
 Tim Russert asked him on Meet the Press, asked him a couple of questions about it, read a couple questions from my story, but the format of Meet the Press is such that, you know, it moves on so quickly he wasn’t really able to press him for answers.
 So Governor Huckabee is still — he’s running for the presidency and still refuses to answer any questions about why he made this decision or how he came to it.

 AMY GOODMAN: Calling you a tabloid reporter.